fastrgv/RufasSwap/README.md

 Windows users type:

 rufaswap.bat (Windows 64-bit)
-rufaswap32.bat (Windows 32-bit)

 -------------------------------------------------------------------
 Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.

 You can also run the windows EXEs under wine thusly:

-	* wine cmd < rufaswap.bat
+	* wine cmd < rufaswap.bat, or
-	* wine binw64/rufaswap.exe
+	* wine binw32/rufaswap.exe

-Note: I suggest that Windows users DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Note: Windows users should NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
 Simply use the windows version.

+**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the "padsp" command:  "padsp <exe-name>".**

 -------------------------------------------------------------------
-Mac users note that this game may be initiated in two ways, also.
-First, by opening a terminal, navigating to the install_directory, and typing rufaswap_osx on the command line.
-Second by navigating to the installation directory in Finder and clicking the "rufaswap.app" icon named "RufasSwap".

 The install_directory should contain subdirectories named "data", "libs", "pix".